Measurements conspire nonlocally to restructure critical quantum states: Ensemble of outcomes

 which is the same behavior as in $\ket{\psi_{\text{g.s.}}}$.
 For $K<1/2$ the discussion in Sec.~\ref{sec:qnd} implies the behavior of $C_2(x)$ and $D_2(x)$; after changing variables to $\bar{\varphi}_{0}$ and $\bar{\varphi}_{\pi}$, it is clear that the saddle points of $s_2$ have essentially the same structure as those of $s_{\text{n.c.}}$.
 These saddle points correspond simply to configurations of domain walls in the $\bar{\varphi}_{\pi}$ field, and the leading contribution at large $x$ comes from a pair of oppositely-signed walls at separation $x$.
 The results are

 with prefactors set by the square of the domain wall fugacity.
 For large $\mu$ no rescaling is necessary and this fugacity is exponentially small in $\mu^{1/2}$ [see Appendix~\ref{sec:walls}].
 This is consistent with our expectation that each of $C(x)$ and $D(x)$ should vanish in the limit of projective measurements $\mu \to \infty$.
-For $N>2$, although the saddle points of $s_N$ have more structure, it is natural to expect that for large $\mu$ they also have the interpretation as domain walls in real space.
+For $N>2$, although the saddle points of $s_N$ have more structure, it is natural to expect that for large $\mu$ they also have an interpretation as domain walls in real space.
 In the replica theory these are domain walls separating different ways of locking the fields $\varphi_{\alpha}$ to one another.

+To develop a physical interpretation for the faster decay of $C_2(x)$ for $K<1/2$, let us recall the definition of $C(x)$ in Eq.~\eqref{eq:defC}.
+This correlation function can be expressed as the measurement-averaged difference between the two-point function $\braket{\nabla \hat\phi(0)\nabla \hat\phi(x)}_m$ and the product of one-point functions $\braket{\nabla \hat\phi(0)}_m\braket{\nabla \hat\phi(x)}_m$ and, in a disentangled eigenstate of the density operators, this difference must vanish.
+We can therefore understand the faster decay of $C(x)$, occurring when density measurements are relevant, as capturing the approach to behavior resembling that in a product state.

-In this section we have investigated the difference between the phases $K<1/2$ and $K>1/2$, where generic measurement outcomes respectively behave as relevant and irrelevant perturbations.
+In this section we have investigated the difference between $K<1/2$ and $K>1/2$, where generic measurement outcomes respectively behave as relevant and irrelevant perturbations.
 For all values of $K$ we expect that correlations of the density and phase remain algebraic, although the exponents characterizing these decays change their dependence on $K$ across the transition.
 For the correlation functions that we have considered, the decay is more rapid for $K<1/2$.
 In this case arbitrarily weak local measurements are sufficient to alter the structure of the quantum state at the longest wavelengths and distances.
 For $K>1/2$, as long as $\mu$ is finite, the long distance behavior of the correlations is unchanged compared to the unmeasured ground state.
 Note, however, that the results obtained above for correlation functions in the regime $K<1/2$ are strictly appropriate only for $N=2$.
-This corresponds to averaging nonlinear correlation functions over the ensemble of measurement outcomes with weighting by $p^2_m$, as opposed to $p_m$.
+This corresponds to averaging nonlinear correlation functions over the ensemble of measurement outcomes with $p^2_m$ weights, as opposed to the Born probabilities $p_m$ relevant for experiment.